Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 2. Get to know Piazza del Duomo from a different point of view

-One of the essential places to visit in the city of Florence after dark is the Piazza del Duomo.
+One of the essential places to visit in the city of Florence after sunset is the Piazza del Duomo.
 An enclave that will make you realize the splendor that came to have the capital of Tuscany and if you also have the opportunity to see it illuminated by moonlight, as well as by the lights that illuminate the various monuments: the Cathedral, the Baptistery of San Giovanni ... is a wonderful experience.
 In addition, the Loggia dei Lanzi is also illuminated, giving greater prominence to the various sculptures it houses.
 I recommend that you sit and contemplate the square in peace and quiet.
 You will live a magical moment.

 Book a tour of the Duomo of Florence